cballou/jQuery-Double-Rainbow-Plugin/README.md

 ## About ##

 Double Rainbow is a jQuery plugin for creating subtle, mouse-aware call to action effects on elements within your websites.
+It currently supports the transitioning of foreground and background colors on things like buttons and anchors as your mouse moves around a target element.
+The goal is to bring attention to a call to action button as the user moves closer to the element.

 ## Options ##